It’s Panama 2000 All Over Again

 That’s the case in Santo Domingo today, and several developers have begun creating inventory to address the undersupply.
 As I said, local investors copped on early to the potential of this opportunity… and now international investors are buying, as well.

-When this construction boom hit Panama, the Chicken Littles began screaming about overbuilding… and, sure, supply and demand have cycled over the past decade-and-a-half, as you would expect them to do in any growth market.
+When this construction boom hit Panama, the Chicken Littles began screaming about overbuilding… and, sure, supply and demand have cycled over the years, as you would expect them to do in any growth market.

 Bottom line, though, apartments have continued to sell and, critically, to rent.